Looking to be a guest on the @SexWithDrJess Podcast? Fill out our submission form and someone from our team will get back to you!

 I’m excited about this one!
 Last week I caught up with my friend, former co-worker, super mom, loving wife and Real Housewives of Toronto cast member, Grego Minot.
 We discuss the secret to a happy relationship and she dishes on love, passion and her new reality as a “real housewife”.
 Her hubby (and my former boss) Pierre Jutras also drops in for a surprise chat.

-This week, Jess is joined by Rachel Gelman, the Director of San Francisco’s Pelvic Health Rehabilitation Centre.
+This week, Jess is joined by Rachel Gelman, a pelvic floor physical therapist from San Francisco.
 Rachel shares her unique insight on pelvic floor health, sexual pain and the fact that Kegels are overprescribed.
 Tune in to find out if you should be doing Kegels.

 Sex-bots are coming and the future is rather exciting!
 This week, Neil McArthur, The Director of the Centre for Applied Ethics from the University of Manitoba, joins us to discuss his research with sex robots.
 He shares his insights on the ethics of “using” sex robots and their potential benefits from a compassionate perspective.